emqx/emqx-docs/en_US/data-integration/data-bridge-mqtt.md

 ### Connection Pool

 EMQX allows more than one client to connect to the bridged MQTT broker at the same time.
-When creating the data bridge, you can set a pool of MQTT client connetions and configure the pool size indicating the number of the client connections in the pool.
-Enabling connection pool in MQTT data bridge allows for efficient utilization of server resources, leading to greater message throughput and improved concurrency performance.
-This brings benefits in scenarios with high loads and concurrent connections.
+When creating the data bridge, you can set a pool of MQTT client connections and configure the pool size indicating the number of the client connections in the pool.
+Enabling connection pool allows for efficient utilization of server resources, leading to greater message throughput.

 Because the MQTT protocol requires that a client connects to one broker must has it's own unique client ID, each client in the connection pool is assigned to a unique client ID.
 To make the client ID predictable, EMQX automatically generates the Client ID following the pattern below: